 2010 Exceptional Design Award Winners

 The Fairfax County Exceptional Design Awards Program is sponsored by the Fairfax County Board of Supervisors and administered by the County's Department of Planning and Zoning in cooperation with the County Architectural Review Board and the Northern Virginia Chapter of the American Institute of Architects.
 The purpose of the awards program is to recognize outstanding achievement in the total design of a building and the site and to create an awareness of superior planning and design projects.
 This year's winners will be recognized on the morning of October 19 during the Board of Supervisors meeting.
-The 2010 winners are:
+2010 Winners Slide Show Presentation

 Honor Award: Art and Design Building, George Mason University